kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

   can mark Containers as safe (or unsafe) for in-place resource update.
 Kubelet uses it to determine the required action.

 Note: `PreferNoRestart` restart policy for resize does not *guarantee* that a container won't be restarted.
+If the runtime knows a resize will trigger a restart, it should return an error instead, and the Kubelet will retry the resize on the next pod sync.
+The restart behavior when shrinking memory limits is not yet defined.

 Setting the flag to separately control CPU & memory is due to an observation that usually CPU can be added/removed without much problem whereas changes to